 The Group acquired an equity investment of K\$3,300 in Essentium, a non-listed US company during 2018 and 2019.
 The Group has elected to measure the equity investment at fair value with changes in fair value recognized in OCI.
-At the end of 2021 Essentium was facing significant liquidity issues and significant uncertainty related to the fund-raising process and started a process of restructuring its organization.
-As a result of these elements, and considering the Group's subordinate position as shareholder, the Group remeasured the fair value of its investment to zero on December 31, 2021 and recognized a K \in 3,443 downward fair value adjustment in OCI for the year ended December 31, 2021.
-Essentium raised funds in 2022 and restructured.
-However, the company continued making losses and its liquidity position remained critical.
+As a result of liquidity issues at Essentium and considering the Group's subordinate position as shareholder, the Group remeasured the fair value of its investment to zero on December 31, 2021 and recognized a K€3,443 downward fair value adjustment in OCI for the year ended December 31, 2021.
 The Group determined that the fair value of this equity investment remained zero at December 31, 2022.
+Early January 2024 the company entered into an asset deal with Nexa3D, Inc. transferring virtually all of its assets in exchange for a stake in the common stock of Nexa3D, Inc. Taking into account the terms and conditions of this transaction, the Group determined that the fair value of this equity investment remained nevertheless zero at December 31, 2023.